-The Memphis food scene is just as diverse and delicious as the craft beers.
-Here are a couple of brewpubs who know beer tastes even better great tasting food.
+The Memphis food scene is just as diverse and delicious as craft beers.
+Here are a couple of brewpubs that know beer tastes even better great tasting food.

 The pioneers of craft brewery in Tennessee, Boscos Restaurant and Brewing Company, started in the early 1990s.
 They are known for their great selection of brews that have won several national awards.
 Grab a patio seat and order a pint or a flight of samplers.
 Must-tries include their silver medal-winning Flaming Stone a German-style ale with a distinct caramel flavor, and their four-time award-winning Bombay IPA.